 Bored in The House

-Fear not!
 Here are a few of my favorite summer activities that families have loved over the years.
 I can’t guarantee your kids won’t get bored of these ideas, but hopefully they’ll be entertained for a little while longer.

 Chalk Alphabet Hide-and-Soak